 Head Coach

-Head Coach Tricia has played volleyball for 20 years, throughout elementary-Present as an all around player.
-Of those 20 years she has coached for 5 years.
+Head Coach Tricia has played volleyball for 20 years, throughout elementary-present as an all around player.
+Of those 20 years she has coached for 7 years.
 Tricia participates in competitive sand and indoor leagues.
 Tricia graduated from Iowa Western Community College in 2015 with an associate degree in Arts.
 Tricia is hugely impacted by helping young adults.
 She found her passion right after high school when she was teaching a preschool class.
 After graduating college, Tricia worked at the University of Nebraska Medicine as a preschool teacher for 3 years.
 She then had an opportunity to become a nanny for a few doctors.
 This is where Tricia found her passion for coaching.
-Tricia started coaching as an assistant in 2018 and then she never looked back.
-Tricia then strived to open her own business and run an in-home day care and currently still running 4 years later.
+She started coaching as an assistant in 2018 and then she never looked back.
+Tricia then strived to open her own business and run an in-home day care and currently still running years later.

-Tricia is very driven to help coach volleyball.
+Coach Tricia is very driven to help coach volleyball.
 She is ready to help spread her knowledge that she has learned to make other kids be successful in the sport of volleyball.
-Tricia is a hands-on coach that loves to get in the game and play with the kids.
+She is a hands-on coach that loves to get in the game and play with the kids.
 She believes that when a kid sees a coach have heart and passion for the game it makes the kids have a heart and passion for the game.
-Tricia believes the game of volleyball should be fun but at the same time very educational.
-Tricia is a coach that is excited to learn new technique and coaches with an open mind.
+Coach Tricia believes the game of volleyball should be fun but at the same time very educational.
+She is a coach that is excited to learn new technique and coaches with an open mind.

 Assistant Coach